 For Decorations you can add more truffles.
 Unwrapped if you want to add some gold sparkle to the finished cheesecake (remind them to unwrap before eating) or unwrap them so they are ready to go if your guests won't be held back from eating it.

 The sweets in the wrappers are only for decorations to make it look pretty, just like you would with candles, take them off before you slice into the cake.
-You can remove the chocolates form the wrappers to serve if you would like to.
+You can remove the chocolates from the wrappers to serve if you would like to.
 It's up to personal preference.
+The extra decoration is not included in the nutrition estimation.